brunoFernandes21/nc-news/README.md

 ## Author

 Bruno Fernandes

 GitHub: https://github.com/brunoFernandes21

 LinkedIn: https://linkedin.com/in/bruno-fernandes-879b0725a

 ## Support

 If while using this application you run into any type of errors, please get in touch via GitHub or email brunoaf15@gmail.com

 ## Acknowledgement

-I would like to say thank you to Northcorders for the opportunity to take the course and build this Full Stack application as my Front End project.
+I would like to say thank you to Northcorders for the opportunity they gave me to take the course and build this Full Stack application as my Front End project.